MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-configure-additional-hgs-nodes.md

     Install-HgsServer -HgsDomainName 'relecloud.com' -HgsDomainCredential $cred -SafeModeAdministratorPassword $adSafeModePassword -Restart
     ```

-3. When the server reboots, log in with a domain administrator account and follow the steps to [Initialize HGS on the node](#initialize-hgs-on-the-node).
+4. When the server reboots, log in with a domain administrator account.

 ### Join an existing bastion forest